Next-generation therapeutics for obesity and its continuum of cardiometabolic diseases

 Francesco De Rubertis

-Francesco De Rubertis is a co-founder and Partner at Medicxi since 2016.
-Prior to Medicxi, Francesco was a Partner at Index Ventures for 19 years, having joined the firm in 1997 to launch its life sciences practice.
-Dr. De Rubertis serves on the boards of a number of private biotechnology companies, including Rivus Pharmaceuticals, Synox Therapeutics and Levicept.
-Dr. De Rubertis’s prior investments include CellZome, GenMab (Copenhagen: GEN.CO), GenSight Biologics (Euronext: SIGHT), Micromet, Minerva Neurosciences (NASDAQ:NERV), Molecular Partners (Swiss:MOLN.SW), PanGenetics, Parallele Biosciences, Profibrix and Versartis (NASDAQ:VSAR).
-Dr. De Rubertis received a B.A. in Genetics and Microbiology from the University of Pavia (Italy) and a PhD in Molecular Biology from the University of Geneva (Switzerland) after which he became a postdoctoral scientist at the Whitehead Institute at M.I.T.
-He is a Chartered Financial Analyst and serves on the main board of the University of Geneva (Switzerland).
+Francesco De Rubertis, Ph.D., is a co-founder and partner at Medicxi.
+Prior to that, he was a partner at Index Ventures, having joined the firm to launch its life sciences practice.
+Dr. De Rubertis also serves as a member of the board of directors of Centessa Pharmaceuticals plc, Synox Therapeutics, and Levicept.
+His prior investments include CellZome, GenMab, GenSight Biologics, Micromet, Minerva Neurosciences, Molecular Partners, PanGenetics, Parallele Biosciences, Profibrix and Versartis.
+Dr. De Rubertis received a B.A. in genetics and microbiology from the University of Pavia in Italy and a Ph.D. in molecular biology from the University of Geneva in Switzerland, after which he became a postdoctoral scientist at the Whitehead Institute at the Massachusetts Institute of Technology.
+He is a chartered financial analyst.

 Allen Cunningham